Participatory Action Research 2025 - What we learned about Breadwinners programmes from their young researchers

 In addition to funding of £100K per annum for two years, Breadwinners gained the dedicated, hands-on support of our Investment team.
 This approach is central to our work with each of the non-profit organisations in our portfolio, ensuring they have the tools and guidance needed to build high-performing interventions that deliver meaningful outcomes.

 To provide this support effectively, we rely on a detailed understanding of how their programmes are performing - what’s working, what isn’t, and where young people could be better supported.
-So, when the Breadwinners team offered us the opportunity to build on our detailed analysis of their programme and outcomes data through a youth-led research project, we leapt at the chance.
+So, when the Breadwinners team offered us the opportunity to build on our detailed analysis of programme and outcomes data through a youth-led research project, we leapt at the chance.

 Getting a deeper insight into Breadwinners’ programmes - this year’s Participatory Action Research Project